PaloAltoNetworks/pan-os-ansible/docs/source/examples.rst

     - name: "Receive logs sourced from HTTP Server Profile in PAN-OS"
       hosts: "localhost"

-      ## Define how our plugin should listen for logs from the PAN-OS firewall
+      ## Define how our plugin should listen for logs from PAN-OS
       sources:
-        - cdot65.panos.logs:
+        - paloaltonetworks.panos.logs:
             host: 0.0.0.0
             port: 5000
             type: decryption